353 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 351 Beacon to the east and 355 Beacon to the west.

-353 Beacon was designed and built ca. 1870 by Frederick B. Pope, for speculative sale, one of a symmetrical pair of houses.
+353 Beacon was designed and built in 1869-1870 by Frederick B. Pope, for speculative sale, one of a symmetrical pair of houses.
 At about the same time, he also designed and built a third house at 351 Beacon.

 On September 5, 1870, 353 Beacon was purchased from Frederick Pope by Rev. James William Thompson, pastor of the Second Church in West Roxbury, who transferred it on the same day to his daughter, Mary (Thompson) Loring, the wife of Joseph George Loring.
 The Lorings made it their home.